 Refunds and Reimbursements

-No refunds of dues or fees paid are given unless extenuating circumstances exist and the DC has been asked for prior approval and sufficient funds exist.
+No refunds of dues or fees paid are given unless extenuating circumstances and sufficient funds exist and the DC has given prior approval.

 Reimbursement requests must be pre-approved by the DC, accompanied by a receipt and submitted to the treasurer.